juliandunn/chef-style-guide/README.md

 Symbols or Strings?
 -------------------

-Even though the controversial FC001 Foodcritic rule has now been removed, we still prefer strings over symbols.
+Prefer strings over symbols, because they're easier to read and you don't need to explain to non-Rubyists what a symbol is.
 Please retrofit old cookbooks as you come across them.

 Wrong: